 “Flank security at the river was taken down,” I informed everyone in the clearing, as quietly as I could, before rising to my feet and replacing the canteen holder to my web belt.

 “I want full perimeter security established,” Captain Carter ordered.
-“I want everyone digging in for all their worth.”
+“I want everyone digging in for all they’re worth.”

 “We’re out of here, right now,” I said to the Gunny, ignoring the other officers in front of me.
 “They’ve flanked us and came back up along the river but they won’t have had time or equipment to lay in a proper ambush.”